 Where should I place my piano in my home?

 The ideal place for your piano to be is against an inside wall, away from anything that could possibly affect the humidity levels.
 Best to avoid windows, doors, cooling/heating systems vents that direct air at or near your piano, and proximity to fireplaces.
 Exposure to direct sunlight over a period of time can absolutely ruin your piano's finish.
 Severe swings in humidity and temperature caused by the above listed hazards can be harmful.
-Overly dry environments cause cracks or glue joint failures to develop in your piano's wood parts, and exposure to too much moisture causes rust on the strings, tuning pins and other metal parts.
+Overly dry environments cause cracks or glue joint failures to develop in your piano's wood parts, and exposure to excess moisture causes rust on the strings, tuning pins and other metal parts.
 If you find yourself restricted in your options for placement do not despair, just do your best to minimize the danger.
 Installing the Piano Life Saver System will also increase the longevity of your piano tuning.
 Contact me for more information about this system.

 How does the climate in Colorado affect my piano?

 We are blessed to live in quite a moderate climate here in Colorado.
 That doesn't mean that the temperature or humidity stays the same year round.
 In fact, humidity is the number one reason for piano pitch fluctuation.
 Too little humidity results in a dry soundboard with strings that go flat, especially in the winter months when the heat is on.
 Too much humidity causes the soundboard to swell pushing the strings sharp.
 This happens in the summer months.
 Also, people who have an evaporative cooler or swamp cooler find it nearly impossible to keep their piano in tune during the summer.
 Colorado does have quite a large humidity swing from summer to winter by as much as 20% relative humidity in the winter up to 70% in the summer or greater!
 42% relative humidity is the recommended level for any piano.
 If your piano experiences large pitch variances between summer and winter, consider installing a Dampp-Chaser Piano Life Saver system.